-AFS 266 AFRICAN/AMERICAN PERFORMANCE HISTORY (Also CAT 266)
+AFS 266 AFRICAN-AMERICAN PERFORMANCE HISTORY

+(Also CAT 266)

 An overview of the contributions African/ Americans have made to American performance culture.
 Exploration of black performance traditions and the social contexts in which they were developed.
-A useful sampling of information for students interested in American Studies, African/American Studies, Theatre, Dance, Drama, History, Music, Popular Culture and related areas.
+A useful sampling of information for students interested in American Studies, African-American Studies, Theatre, Dance, Drama, History, Music, Popular Culture and related areas.
 1 c.u.
+Prerequisite: WRT 107 with a final grade of C- or better.